 Dr. Ma is an Associate Professor in the Department of Pharmaceutical Sciences and a member of the Center for Pharmacogenetics, University of Pittsburgh School of Pharmacy.
 He obtained his Ph.D. in Pharmacology and Toxicology from Shanghai Institute of Materia Medica, Chinese Academy of Sciences in 2003.
 From there, he went to National Institutes of Health (NIH) and completed his postdoctoral training in Dr. Frank J. Gonzalez’s laboratory in 2008.
 Afterward, he worked as an Assistant Professor at University of Kansas Medical Center, until he joined the University of Pittsburgh in 2013.

-Dr. Ma’s research interests include drug-induced liver injury, toxicometabolomics, and safety-based personalized medicine.
+Dr. Ma’s research interests include drug metabolism, drug-induced liver injury, toxicometabolomics, and safety-based precision medicine.
+He welcomes graduate students and post-doctoral fellows who have interests in these research areas to contact him about training opportunities.

 • 2007 Fellows Award for Research Excellence, sponsored by NIH